sharktacos/VFX-software-prefs/docs/substancePaintertoMaya.md

 normal | nor
 | displacement | dsp

 Note that only Zbrush can derive a displacement or normal map from a sculpt.
-Paint programs like substance or Mari cannot because that are Paint programs not modeling programs.
+Paint programs like substance or Mari cannot because they are not modeling programs.

 ## GUI